Basis of Income Tax in Austria

-You need not submit original vouchers to the tax office, but retain these for seven years (records concerning landed property must be retained for 12 years, and records concerning personnel matters for 30 years).
+You need not submit original vouchers to the tax office, but must save them for seven years (records concerning landed property must be saved 12 years, and those concerning personnel matters for 30).

-In order to be able to use FinanzOnline you need to first register:
+In order to be able to use FinanzOnline you must first register:

-The deadline for filing the income tax return in 30 April of the following year (30 June if you submit your tax return electronically via FinanzOnline) with the competent tax office.
-This deadline may be extended by application.
-Longer deadlines may apply if you are represented by a tax adviser or chartered accountant.
+The deadline for filing income tax returns is April 30th of the following year (June 30th, if submitted electronically via FinanzOnline) with the competent tax office.
+You may apply for a deadline extension.
+Later deadlines may be accorded if you are represented by a tax adviser or chartered accountant.